nvda-ci/aiperf/docs/tutorials/plot.md

 **Problem**: Expected GPU telemetry plots but they don't appear.

 **Solutions**:
-- Verify GPU telemetry was collected during profiling (check `profile_export.jsonl` for telemetry data)
+- Verify GPU telemetry was collected during profiling (check `gpu_telemetry_export.jsonl` for telemetry data)
 - Ensure DCGM exporter was running and accessible during profiling
 - Confirm telemetry data is present in the profile exports